Imran4424/Machine-Learning-Models/README.md

 ![Decision Tree Dataset](Images/DecisionTree/datasetSplit1.png)

-Based on the first split, decision tree will be
+Based on the first split, the decision tree will be

 ![Decision Tree Dataset](Images/DecisionTree/DecisionTree1.png)

-Even after first split dataset is not classified yet, let's make another split
+Even after the first split dataset is not classified yet, let's make another split

 ![Decision Tree Dataset](Images/DecisionTree/datasetSplit2.png)

-After second split data point which have features $X_2$ >= 60 is classified.
-The points which are $X_1 < 50$ is green, which are $X_1 >= 50$ is red Decision tree will reach leaf node in this portion,
+After the second split data point which has features $X_2$ >= 60 is classified.
+The points which are $X_1 < 50$ is green, which are $X_1 >= 50$ is red Decision tree will reach the leaf node in this portion,

 ![Decision Tree Dataset](Images/DecisionTree/DecisionTree2.png)